chris-short/chrisshort.net/content/long-thoracic-nerve-palsy.md

 For whatever reason, Lyrica puts me excessively on edge and makes me very irritable.
 This has been consistent over two stints with the medication.

 As a result of all this, we've flipped to superscapular nerve blocks.
 This is an injection of lidocaine and a steroid that floods the area in the superscapular region where the long thoracic nerve ventures further down into the body.
 I can get them as frequently as once a quarter, but they should last longer than that in theory.

+### Radiofrequency Ablation

+The latest treatment is going into my pain management office every six months and cooking the nerves in the facet joints in the C-spine so that they detach.
+Nerves at that small a level and as young as I am, tend to reconnect.

+The procedure itself is incredibly painful and is not for the faint of heart.
+Seriously consider all your options before going down this route.
+It's effective for me.
+But the recovery time is sometimes a couple weeks.